-Give your child space and freedom to move around as they tackle different activities each day.
-For example, you could put blankets and cushions on an armchair in the living room to use as a comfy reading corner, have a messy area for art projects and creative learning, play board games or build with LEGO in their bedroom, and of course, use your garden or other open spaces you have access to for ‘PE’ and ‘break time.’
+Give your child freedom to use different spaces as they tackle their home learning.
+For example, you could put blankets and cushions on an armchair in the living room to use as a comfy reading corner, giving them a break from table top work.

 Keep it in perspective